Efficient QR-based Column Subset Selection through Randomized Sparse Embeddings: Randomized QR using sparse embeddings

 with $\tilde{Q}\in \mathbb{R}^{\sM \times \sM}$, $\tilde{R}_{11} \in \mathbb{R}^{k \times k}, \tilde{R}_{12}\in \mathbb{R}^{k\times (p-k)}$, and $\tilde{R}_{22}\in \mathbb{R}^{(\sM -k)\times (p-k)}$.
 Define then

 and $Q = \tilde{Q}$, $R_{11} = \tilde{R}_{11}$,

 where

 \begin{remark} It is sufficient to choose the rank $\kk$ as $k$.
-But when $k$ is very small, $\kk$ is chosen so that $p\geq d$. \end{remark} One of the advantages of using $\Omega$ is the fast application to the matrix $A$ and the low memory storage.
+When using OSE with sparsity $s>1$ and embedding dimension $\ell$ small, numerically $k'$ can still be chosen slightly smaller that $k$ to prevent the large size $p$. \end{remark} One of the advantages of using $\Omega$ is the fast application to the matrix $A$ and the low memory storage.
 It can also be seen that after sketching $A$ from the right with $\Omega^{T}$, each column of the sketched matrix $B$ is a combination of a few columns of the matrix $A$, unlike other dense distributions where each column is a combination of all the columns of the matrix $A$.
 This property is an essential part for our proposed method.

 Let $w_i$ be a random variable corresponding to the number of nonzeros in row $i$ of $\Omega$.
 To estimate $\mathbb{E}(w_{i})$ in the oblivious case, for example taking $\Omega$ to be an OSNAP distribution, an analogy can be drawn between the OSNAP distribution and the balls and bins problem, as discussed in \cite{nelson2014lower}.
 With this analogy, the nonzero indices can be seen as balls and the rows of $\Omega$ as bins.
-In the case of Countsketch, for example, $\Omega$ is constructed by throwing $n$ balls uniformly at random into $l$ bins.
-This means that $w_i$ is nothing more than the number of balls in the same bin $i$, which gives $\mathbb{E}(w)=\frac{n}{l}$.
-In the case $n> l(log(l))$, we have that the maximum load is $\omega^{*}=\frac{n}{l}+\Theta\left(\sqrt{\frac{nlog(l)}{l}}\right)$ with high probability \cite{raab1998balls}.
+In the case of CountSketch, for example, $\Omega$ is constructed by throwing $n$ balls uniformly at random into $\ell$ bins.
+This means that $w_i$ is nothing more than the number of balls in the same bin $i$, which gives $\mathbb{E}(w)=\frac{n}{\ell}$.
+In the case $n> \ell(\log(\ell))$, we have that the maximum load is $\omega^{*}=\frac{n}{\ell}+\Theta\left(\sqrt{\frac{n\log(\ell)}{\ell}}\right)$ with high probability \cite{raab1998balls}.